“Where is your faith?”

-Rather than exerting all our efforts into making perfect lives for our children, we could instead stand on faith when things go awry, firm in the belief that God has a plan beyond our understanding.
+Rather than exerting all our efforts into making perfect lives for our children, we should instead stand on faith when things go awry, firm in the belief that God has a plan beyond our understanding.
 Though doing so may not appear to fix difficult circumstances, it’s far more valuable.
-Not only does it give the situation to God, such trust ushers in a sense of calm that ministers to our children.
+Not only does it give the situation to God, but such trust ushers in a sense of calm that ministers to our children.

 You see, life is ever-changing.
 Our children’s lives will be no different.
 Good and bad each take their turns before stepping aside, prompting difficult adjustment.

 Happy times might give way to disappointment.
 Hurtful people can hinder advances.
 And memorable milestones sometimes mix with inescapable loss.
 Change is relentless.

 God, Steady and Constant